ufsit/documents/constitution.md

 ### Section C. Transition of Financial Authority

-The outgoing President and Treasurer are responsible for transferring financial account authority to the incoming President and Treasurer within two weeks of the relevant officer election.
+The outgoing President and Treasurer are responsible for transferring financial account authority to the incoming President and Treasurer within two weeks of the installation of new officers.
 Outgoing officers may not maintain any financial authority or account access once they have transferred responsibility to their incoming counterparts.

 ### Section D. Handling of Funds